chris-hildebrandt/fs-journal/quizzes/week01.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
-It tells the browser the language of the document
+The tag shows up at the beginning and end of an HTML document (know as the root element). it indicates that the webpage is written in HTML5, and all other page markup comes in between these beginning and ending tags
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
-hyper text market language.
+hyper text markup language.
 ```

 **5.** What Does `CSS` stand for?